openhab/openhab-docs/configuration/persistence.md

  * Item (excl. the group Item itself).
  */
 Items {
-        // persist all items once a day and on every change and restore them from the db at startup
+        // persist the Item state of Heating_Mode and Notifications_Active on every change and restore them from the db at startup
-        * : strategy = everyChange, everyDay, restoreOnStartup
+        Heating_Mode, Notifications_Active: strategy = everyChange, restoreOnStartup

         // additionally, persist all temperature and weather values every hour Temperature*, Weather* : strategy = everyHour }
 ```

-## Restoring Item States on restart
+## Restoring Item States on Restart

 When restarting your openHAB installation you may find there are times when your logs indicate some Items have the state, `UNDEF`.
 This is because, by default, Item states are not persisted when openHAB restarts - even if you have installed a persistence add-on.